-Caute's novel is set in the high point of the English Civil War.
+Caute's novel is set in the high point of the English revolution.
 A group of disaffected ex-New Model Army soldiers and others along with wives and children, led by Gerard Winstanley have become disillusioned by the course of the civil war under the leadership of Oliver Cromwell.
 The group decides to take over some land at St Georges Hill in Surrey.
 They plant crops and graze cattle to survive.

-Their mission was to develop and practice a primitive form of Communism.
+Their mission was to develop and practice a primitive form of communism.
 The settlement expressed in simple terms a growing disgust and protest by sections of both the lower middle class and sections of an early working class at the rapidly growing social inequality that existed during the civil war.
 Their commune was met with swift and violent punishment, and eventually, they were defeated.

 They did not mean to settle here.
 They had walked out of London to occupy disused farmland on the Queen's estates surrounding Windsor Castle.
 Perhaps unsurprisingly, that didn't work out very well.
 But after several days of pursuit, they landed two fields away from the place where modern democracy is commonly supposed to have been born.

-As David Caute recently pointed out St George's Hill in Surrey is now home to some the most expensive real estate in England "Here opulent private properties sit untouchable behind security gates and surveillance cameras.
+David Caute recently pointed out that St George's Hill in Surrey is now home to some the most expensive real estate in England "Here opulent private properties sit untouchable behind security gates and surveillance cameras.
 It was not always so.
-In 1649, as the civil war drew to a close and Charles I stepped out on to a Whitehall balcony to face the executioner, the landowners of St George's Hill were confronted by an influx of nightmare neighbors, the so-called Diggers".
+In 1649, as the civil war drew to a close and Charles I stepped out on to a Whitehall balcony to face the executioner, the landowners of St George's Hill were confronted by an influx of nightmare neighbours, the so-called Diggers".

 The contradiction between their concern for the poor and their position of representatives of the small property owners caused some tension.
 They had no opposition to private property, and therefore they accepted that inequalities would always exist, they merely argued for a lot of the poor to be made more equitable.

-Caute as was said earlier a man of the left and the novel reflects Caute's academic upbringing as a student of Christopher Hill, as Caute says "I became acquainted with the Diggers in Oxford University tutorials with the great historian of our 17th-century upheavals, Christopher Hill, who at that juncture was severing his links with the Communist party in the wake of the Hungarian Revolution.
+Caute was a man of the left and the novel reflects Caute's academic upbringing as a student of Christopher Hill, as Caute says "I became acquainted with the Diggers in Oxford University tutorials with the great historian of our 17th-century upheavals, Christopher Hill, who at that juncture was severing his links with the Communist party in the wake of the Hungarian Revolution.
 Out of this came a novel, Comrade Jacob, published in the spring of 1961.
 But how to climb into the heads of Fifth Monarchists, Quakers, Ranters and the other mushrooming sects?
 We find it easier, surely, to understand the strictly secular doctrines of Jacobins and Bolsheviks.
 I divided the storytelling between Winstanley's own self-righteous narrative and scenes in which his actions and personality are viewed through a more skeptical authorial lens.
 Much of it was mere conjecture - the evidence is hazy.
 But this haze, which became the oxygen of the novel, was later lost in the film version".

 After writing the book, Caute says he was approached by some people offering to make the book into film, But Caute stated that "The recurrent problem in these adaptations during the 1960s and 70s was the erosion of two central themes of the novel by the partisan passions of the New Left.
 Winstanley's mystical religious fervour went out of the window – he was always found on his feet rather than his knees.
 Also defenestrated was the rising personal power this opinionated prophet exercised among his poor followers, and how his "moral parsonage" may have entered his soul.
 In the stage and screen adaptations he was to be found striding out of a socialist realist manual, a clear-headed tribune of the people, a steadfast hero unburdened by the shadow of Esau.
 The lessons of Orwell's Animal Farm did not surface".

+Perhaps the most famous "use "of Caute's book is the film Winstanley by Kevin Brownlow and Andrew Mollo.
+Caute is heavily critical of some shortcomings in the movie.
 Having seen the film and read the book, I am in agreement with Caute.
 I like the film it has great merit and is stunningly photographed but as Caute said the religious/political aspects of Winstanley are heavily downplayed.

 When asked by Kevin Brownlow and Andrew Mollo, to use the book Caute said yes but only if he could write the film script myself.
 Caute bitterly regretted it and "discovered that screenwriters do not count for much.
 Not until I was shown the final product did I realize what had been going on.
 I duly withdrew my screenwriting credit".